 Why Is It Used?

-Funds control helps protect the bond company by ensuring that the contract proceeds on a given project are used for that project.
+Funds control helps protect the surety bond company by ensuring that the contract proceeds on a given project are used for that project.
 It keeps a contractor from robbing one project to fund another.
 The contract can still use the earned profits to fund his/her operation and other projects.
 Often, contractors fail when they run out of cash.
 This tends to be a domino effect as one bad project can rob cash from what would otherwise be good projects.
-This tool helps alleviate this risk from the surety.
+This tool helps alleviate this risk for the surety bond company.

-In theory, even if all the contractor’s other projects go bad, the contractor and their bond company have enough contract proceeds to complete the bonded job.
-This of course assumes that the project was bid adequately but more on that later.
+In theory, even if all the contractor’s other projects go bad, the contractor and their surety bond company have enough contract proceeds to complete the bonded job.
+This of course assumes that the project was bid adequately, but more on that later.

-It also protects the bond company from payment bond claims of subcontractors and suppliers.
-In a typical funds control arrangement, subs and suppliers are paid directly by the funds control company and the funds control company obtains lien waivers.
-An added benefit is that this also protects the owner or upstream contractor and their bond company.
+It also protects the surety bond company from payment bond claims of subcontractors and suppliers.
+In a typical funds control arrangement, subcontractors and suppliers are paid directly by the funds control company and the funds control company obtains lien waivers.
+An added benefit is that this also protects the owner or upstream contractor and their surety bond company.